hpc/charliecloud/doc/tutorial.rst

 (“:code:`*`”) after the line number.
 Even for such a small and short Dockerfile, this build is noticeably faster than the first.

 Let’s also try a second, slightly different Dockerfile, :code:`b.df`.
-Note the first three instructions are the same, but the third is different.
+The first two instructions are the same, but the third is different.

 .. code-block:: docker